In 2013 Great Lent begins on March 18 and continues until May 4, inclusive.

 Great Thursday evening the Matins of Great Friday with the reading of the Twelve Passion Gospels is celebrated.

-On the morning of Great Saturday, April 14, Vespers with the Liturgy of St. Basil the Great is celebrated, after which, as a rule, the blessing of kulich, eggs, and pascha begins.
+On the morning of Great Saturday, May 4, Vespers with the Liturgy of St. Basil the Great is celebrated, after which, in some larger parishes, the blessing of kulich, eggs, and pascha begins.
 On this day wine is allowed.

 On Great Saturday in the latter half of the day the Acts of the Apostles are read in many churches.